 Images © 2015 Vitsœ.

-The Royal System®, designed by Poul Cadovius in 1948, is handsome, simple and practical.
+The Royal System®, designed by Poul Cadovius in 1948, is handsome, simple, and practical.
 Much admired in the 1950s and 60s, dk3 acquired the rights to revive and reintroduce this Danish classic, doing so in 2010.
-The Royal System®, one of the first wall-hung furniture systems, is available in materials such as walnut, oak and compact laminate with steel.
+The Royal System®, one of the first wall-mounted furniture systems, is available in materials such as walnut, oak, and compact laminate with steel.

 Images © by dk3.dk.

 The String® shelf system was designed in 1949 by the swedish architect and designer Nils Strinning.
 Easy to assemble and reposition, this well-formed system, with its ingenious design, is stable and functional.
 String® is available in several formats: the classic system, plex (launched in 1953), pocket (2005) and works (2014).

 Images © String Furniture AB.